• Skip to primary navigation

 A One-pot Meal

-One of my favorite things about this soup is that is stores well in the fridge and makes a great to-go lunch.
-Pack it in a glass container and just pop it in the microwave for a quick and easy yet hearty and healthy lunch.
+This soup stores well and makes a great to-go lunch.
+Just pack it in a glass container and reheat in the microwave for a quick, hearty meal.

 ★ Ingredients You'll Need ★